In this article:

 In transactions where the card isn't present, meaning online or on the phone, merchants often now ask for this number in addition to your credit card number and expiration date.
 It's not always required, but it helps ensure they're (most likely) getting payment from the legitimate cardholder.

 If a thief is able to steal your credit card number and expiration date but doesn't have your CVV, they can't buy anything from merchants that require purchasers to provide a CVV.

 How Your CVV Protects You From Identity Theft

 CVVs add another layer of identity theft protection and can help prevent unauthorized transactions.
 While many major retailers store your credit card account number in their databases, your CVV or CID is not allowed to be stored after the card is authorized due to credit card compliance standards.

 This means even if identity thieves hack into a merchant's system and steal your credit card number, or somehow otherwise access your credit card number, they may not be able to use your card information if they don't have the code when attempting an online or phone purchase.

-Businesses are not required to request a CVV or CID code, and not all do.
-Moreover, some retailers will ask for it the first time you make a purchase to verify your identity, but then not require it be input on subsequent purchases if you are logged in on their website as a customer.
+Keep in mind that businesses are not currently required to request a CVV or CID code, and not all do.
+Moreover, some retailers will ask for it the first time you make a purchase to verify your identity, but then do not require it on subsequent purchases if you are logged in on their website as a customer.